gdbroman/broman.blog/_posts/2020/2020-06-12-dont-share-your-goals.md

 ---
-title: "Don't Tell Anyone What You're Doing Untill it is Done"
+title: "Don't Tell Anyone What You're Doing Untill It Is Done"
 permalink: dont-share-your-goals
 ---